Great foals come from great breeding!

 5 Panel N/N. LP/LP, Aa EE, PATN/patn

-Jan Snider Quackenbush's red leopard colt, 3/17/24 Flashn My Assets x Im Too Classy (Res World Champ) 5 panel NN
+Jan Snider Quackenbush's colt Flashn My Assets x Im Too Classy

 Fantasimo

 Fantasimo is Chip's first foal and only foal in 2023.
 He was bred by Paula Gatewood and is owned by Gretchen Jackson.
 This big, colorful and correct colt has made us proud with his show ring debut at the 2023 World Show.
-He won a Reserve World Championship in Non-Pro Most Colorful which was earned against horses of all ages and sexes.
-This is quite a feat for a weanling colt and is a testament to not only his brilliant color but also his disposition and conformation.
+He won a Reserve World Championship in Non-Pro Most Colorful, and World Champion in Hunter in Hand Stallions.
+In 2025 He won both Open and Non-Pro Color at the National Show.
 He is destined for a continued career in the show ring.
 We will enjoy watching his progress as he matures.

 Sawyer Creek's Ten Commandments for Breeding Appaloosas